-Network File System Server is a server application which enables users to mount remote directories on their respective servers.
+Network File System Server is a server application that enables users to mount remote directories on their respective servers.
 The NFS protocol is one of several distributed file system standards for network-attached storage (NAS).

 This is a quick deployment and ready-to-run image.